 Prostate or prostate cancer problems: Tribulus may worsen prostate conditions such as benign prostate hypertrophy (BPH) or prostate cancer.
 Research production indicates that Tribulus may increase the weight of the prostate.

-Lithium Interaction Rating: Moderate Talk to your health care provider with this combination.
+Lithium Interaction Rating: Moderate Talk to your healthcare provider about this combination.

 Tribulus may lower blood sugar.
 Medicines for diabetes are also used to reduce blood sugar.
 Taking Tribulus with medication for diabetes can cause your blood sugar to go too down.
 Test the sugar in the blood strictly.
 You might also have to adjust the dose of your diabetes medicine.